Nikitha-13/Employee-Payroll-System/README.md

 * User inputs are validated and appropriate actions are taken based on the chosen option.
 * The program continues to run until the user chooses to exit.

-If you have any queries feel free to contact me at pindinikitha00@gmail.com or at https://www.linkedin.com/in/Nikitha-pindi.
+If you have any queries or any suggestions feel free to contact me at pindinikitha00@gmail.com or at https://www.linkedin.com/in/Nikitha-pindi.

 Have a Great Learning :)